NATURAL RELIEF FOR ALS SURVIVORS

 Cannabis Fights Neurodegeneration:

-THC and CBD are both potent antioxidants, according to the U.S. government, which filed a patent on the antioxidant and neuroprotective properties of cannabinoids based on research from 1998.
+THC and CBD are both potent antioxidants (see our recent blog post for more information), according to the U.S. government, which filed a patent on the antioxidant and neuroprotective properties of cannabinoids based on research from 1998.
 Once again, we encounter the hypocrisies of federal drug policy, which steadfastly maintains that cannabis has no medical value.

 In another study entitled, Cannabidiol: a promising drug for neurodegenerative disorders? — done in 2009 by the Department of Experimental Pharmacology at the University of Naples, Italy and sponsored by the NIH, the scientists concluded: